Acksout/better-audio-player/README.md

 ## Setting Up Your Own Server

-Follow these steps to set up your own 808 Vault server:
+Follow these steps to set up your own Better Audio Player server:

 1. Clone the repository: